tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: room_itme_lst => rm_item_lst
 - TBD: play & note obvious nouns with no description; provide description (e.g. 'keyhole')
 	- TBD: room 1
+		- IDEA: goals for room 1
+			- IDEA: room 1 is mostly about learning the rules of the Dark Castle world
+			- IDEA: lesson 1: pay attentinn - the world is dangerous (e or w off drawbridge)
+			- IDEA: lesson 2: learn to open / close (postbox)
+			- IDEA: lesson 3: learn to lock / unlock (front_gate)
+			- IDEA: lesson 4: learn how weight works (big_rock)
+			- IDEA: lesson 5: learn that we are in the Zork / Enchanter universe (zorkmid / certficate)
 		- IDEA: should start out looking very foreboding but then get a bit silly as front_gate is examined
 		- DONE: add viewonly drawbridge
 		- DONE: read and update Moat & Dark Castle